Carrizo Plain: Access

 State Route 166 passes the south entrance to the Carrizo Plain, and State Route 58 crosses through the northern portion.
-Connecting them is the narrow Soda Lake Road, the only dependably passable road through the plain—but even this may become impassable during or soon after a rain since the middle portion of it is gravel.
+Connecting them is the narrow Soda Lake Road, the only dependable passable road through the plain.
+Still, even this may become impassable during or soon after a rain, since the middle portion is gravel.

+Climate

+The plain has a semi-arid climate, with warm dry summers and cool wet winters.
+The Bureau of Land Management records average summer temperatures ranging from the low 50s °F at night to the upper 90s during the day, with daytime readings often above 100 F and a record high of 115 F. Winter averages run from highs in the mid 60s to lows in the mid 30s, and the record low is 0 F.

+Rainfall on the valley floor averages between 7 and 10 in a year and falls mostly between November and April, with occasional snow.
+Totals vary widely from year to year, and the wet winters that produce the plain's wildflower displays are irregular.

 Geology

 San Andreas Fault

 The most prominent geologic feature of the Carrizo Plain is the San Andreas Fault, which runs along the northeast side of the plain, at the base of the Elkhorn Scarp.
 The section of the fault in the Carrizo Plain is the oldest section along the entire fault zone.
 Displacement on the San Andreas is responsible for the development of distinctive features, including shutter ridges, diverted or decapitated stream channels, and sag ponds.
 One feature relating to the San Andreas Fault and aligned to it in the Carrizo Plain is the Dragon's Back pressure ridge.